 IV.
 SAY IT!
 There is a big project coming up for your company.
-The management is holding you responsible for the planning.
-What would you do before and during the planning stage?
+The management held you responsible for the planning.
+What will you do before and during the planning stage?

 Updating on Progress

 Unscramble the letters to form a word.